kashisau/player-build/README.md

   * Implementing Block-Element-Modifier consistency
   * Leveraging the inheritance features of CSS to maximise code reuse
 * JavaScript:
-  * An understanding of JavaScript's event loop model
+  * Demonstrate an understanding of JavaScript's event loop model
-  * An understanding of JavaScript contexts and their implications for variable scoping
+  * Demonstrate an understanding of JavaScript contexts and their implications for variable scoping
-  * An understanding ES6 concepts such as:
+  * Demonstrate an understanding ES6 concepts such as:
     * module `import`-ing
     * `class` and class extension
     * Array and Object destructuring (`{ a, b, ...z }`)